SustainableCommunityDevelopmentHub/bot/README.md

 # bot
-Discord.py based bot targeting nodebb in development
+Discord.py based bots using discord.py

+logic added to make use of google sheets json data.